Infrequently Noted

 In the typical consumer scenario, users are prompted to opt-in to metrics and crash reporting on the first run.
 Even if only a relatively small set of users participate, the Law of Large Numbers ensures our understanding of these histograms is representative across the billions of pages out there.

-Enterprises, meanwhile, tend to roll out software for their users and simultaneously push down policy configurations to machines that disable metrics reporting.
-The result is that enterprise users and the web applications they frequent are dramatically under-reported in the public stats.
+By contrast, enterprises roll out software for their users and push policy configurations to machines that generally disable metrics reporting.
+The result is that these users and the sites they frequent are dramatically under-reported in the public stats.

-Given the data at hand, the team deprecating cross-origin <iframe> prompts was being responsible.
-It's just that the data had a blind spot, one whose size has been maddeningly difficult to quantify. ↩︎ ↩︎
+Given the available data, the team deprecating cross-origin <iframe> prompts was being responsible.
+But the data had a blind spot, one whose size has been maddeningly difficult to quantify. ↩︎ ↩︎

 7. Forever, give or take half a decade. ↩︎